-The device can be awakened from Deep Sleep mode by a MCLR, POR, RTCC, INT0 I/O pin interrupt, DSWDT or ULPWU event.
+While in Deep Sleep mode, the device can be awakened by a MCLR, POR, RTCC, INTO I/O pin interrupt, DSWDT or ULPWU event.
 After waking, the device performs a POR.
 When the device is released from Reset, code execution will begin at the device's Reset vector.